The Good Schools Guide Review of Bromley High School (GDST), Bromley, BR1 2TW

 Games, Options, the Arts

 Great opportunities for the sportswoman here - acres of space, athletics track, three hockey pitches, including an Astroturf which can be hired by local clubs.
-Pupils frequently win awards at national, county and borough level across athletics, gymnastics, hockey and netball, tennis and swimming.
+Pupils frequently win awards at national, county and borough level across athletics, gymnastics, hockey and netball, tennis and swimming; cricket enjoying great success.
 Ms Simpson was once a national level rower herself.
 A number of specialist coaches are employed to enhance sporting opportunities via school clubs.
 Indoor swimming pool and gym which is made available to staff and families out of school hours.
-Duke of Edinburgh scheme and annual world challenge expeditions both flourishing, along with international cultural exchanges to Asia and China for sixth formers.
+Duke of Edinburgh scheme rapidly expanding (over 100 pupils involved), annual World Challenge expeditions, and international cultural exchanges to Asia and China for sixth formers.

 Background and Atmosphere